ettl02/ettl02.github.io/_posts/2018-07-07-just_some_super_fun_stuff_about_code.markdown

 ---
 layout: post
 title:      "Just some Super fun stuff about code"
-date:       2018-07-07 18:29:04 +0000
+date:       2018-07-07 14:29:05 -0400
 permalink:  just_some_super_fun_stuff_about_code
 ---

-This week I am finishing up object oriented ruby with the final hoorah being my CLI Data Gem Project, which I will finish and post about later next week!
+This week I am finishing up Object Oriented Ruby with the final hoorah being my CLI Data Gem Project, which I will finish and post about later next week!

 So far, I have been going through lessons with a surface level understanding.
 I think I know something but when it comes time to do the lab, I am left totally lost, leaving me having to go back to the lesson to read over and over.
 But, this time was different.
 The lessons within Object Architecture - Inheritance and Super clicked with me.